Chapter 12 : I Saw Her Standing There

 Luciana apparently didn’t want to wait for his decision.
 Peter’s eyes widened dramatically as she suddenly shifted her body forward and crawled on all fours across the bench towards him.
 Her smirk was permanently etched on her face and he couldn’t help but compare her to a snake hunting its prey.
 Yet, he couldn’t look away.
 She was too enticing, too sexual.
 She made him want to throw off his promise ring.

 “So I hear you’ve promised yourself to Aeryn Miller,” she sneered softly.

 “I have,” he finally squeaked.

-Peter knew he should have questioned her motives and defended his relationship with Aeryn but he felt his brain turn to mush as his eyes rolled into the back of his head.
-Her skin felt so smooth under his touch and his mind instantly wandered as her hot breath touched his earlobe; he desperately wanted to rip off her clothes and have her then and there on the stone bench beneath him.
+Peter knew he should have questioned her motives and defended his relationship with Aeryn, but he felt his brain turn to mush as his eyes rolled into the back of his head.
+Her skin felt so smooth under his touch and his mind instantly wandered as her hot breath touched his earlobe; he desperately wanted to rip off his clothes and let her have him then and there on the stone bench.
 Peter didn’t care that he was a virgin and had no idea what he was doing.
-He’d never felt such an overwhelming urge to dominate a woman.
+He’d never felt such an overwhelming urge to have a woman dominate him.
 He was certainly miles away from his normal monogamous state of mind.